 E ffectively working with children with special needs involves accepting them as complete, not incomplete, individuals.
 They are complete unto themselves, as God has created them and has allowed them to develop.
 While everyone is naturally moved by the perceived suffering of any child, we must be careful that we do not cause suffering due to any implication that a child is deficient or undesirable.
 We also must be careful not to assume that circumstances we believe to be burdensome are in fact burdensome to another individual.
 As a Eucharistic people who believe in an incarnate God, Catholics must strive to fully live the reality that God is present to us in all people, regardless of our imperfect perception of a person's abilities or deficits.
 Ministry to children with special needs involves ministry to the entire family, including the child, the child's parents, and the child's siblings.
+P arenting a child with special needs can involve significant stress, and can carry a significant financial burden.
+Parents of children with disabilities often must spend more time teaching and supervising their children, as compared to siblings or same-age peers.
+The simple fact of having all of one's children in the same school can be a real blessing to parents who already may be stressed.
+Beyond this, parents are seeking community support for their child.
+Parents of children with disabilities have often encountered tremendous rejection and suffering, perhaps even in regard to their decision to parent the child.
+Siblings of children with disabilities are often overlooked as being in need of community support.
+By welcoming all members of a family to a school, schools are providing an important service to all family members, and are helping the family to function more effectively as a unit.

 Children with disabilities and exceptionalities have important and unique contributions to make to the welfare of learning communities.
 Including them in the life of the school is not a matter of pity, but rather a matter of respect.